DE / EN

 Course description

 The course will provide an introduction to multiple time series analysis with a focus on impulse response analysis using vector autoregressive (VAR) models.
-We start with a very short recap of univariate time series concepts and then turn to the VAR model framework and estimation.
+We start with a short introduction of univariate time series concepts and then turn to the VAR model framework and estimation.
 Then, we look into structural VAR (SVAR) models that are commonly applied for impulse response analysis, i.e., the analysis of the effects of so-called structural shocks that are (economically) interpretable.
 We deal with basic identification schemes to recover the structural shock(s) of interest.
-Finally, we discuss empirical papers using impulse response analysis.
+Finally, we discuss empirical papers using structural VAR tools.
 The lectures are accompanied by tutorial sessions that deal with some algebraic issues and, in particular, empirical applications.
 'Introduction to Multiple Time Series Analysis' complements well the course 'Time Series and Forecasting' but it can also be taken independently without any problems.

 Downloads

 You can find the syllabus here.
-Further information will be made available in the Ilias group as soon as possible.
+Further information will be made available in the Ilias group.

 • E806 Advanced Econometrics III (PhD)